nfarrasd/Dynamic-Recommender-System-Web-App/README.md

 2. Transform the data (making sure it is usable and consistent)
 3. Make a Recommendation System model using Turicreate (Source: [Medium by Moorissa Tjokro](https://medium.datadriveninvestor.com/how-to-build-a-recommendation-system-for-purchase-data-step-by-step-d6d7a78800b6)
 4. Segmenting the products and customers using WordCloud and Clustering based on the transaction histories
+5. Deploy the Recommender Pipeline with Flask

 # Summary
-1. Recommendation System model was built using the **Binary Input with Pearson Similarity** method, and was able to achieve **0.12687346417761125 RMSE**
+1. Recommendation System Pipeline was built under 2 scenarios:
+    - **Purchase Counts with Pearson Similarity** for old users
+    - **Popularity Model with Binary Input** method for new users
 2. Followings are the **top 5 most popular products**:

     - White Hanging Heart T-Light Holder	(2028 sold)